InstantRobin/gravity/README.md

 ### How to Run:

 - Requires Java JDK + JRE 16
-- Run gravity.jar inside /out/artifacts/gravity_jar with java
+- Use "java -jar" command to run gravity.jar found in latest github release, or from /out/artifacts/gravity_jar

 ### Branches:
 - Multibody: